-This report includes information from residents of Erie and Niagara counties as well as data from the 2010 U.S. Census, American Community Survey, and National Vital Statistics System.
-There are limitations to this data particularly due to variations in how race is defined and collected.
+This report includes information from residents of Cass, Clay, Jackson, and Platte counties as well as data from the 2010 U.S. Census, American Community Survey, and National Vital Statistics System.
+There are limitations to these data particularly due to variations in how race is defined and collected.